 DISCLAIMER: This website is currently being updated to include an Accessibility Toolbar.
-All images on this website should contain alt text.
-If you are having difficulties accessing this website, then you can email me at email@example.com or you can contact me here.
+All images on this website contain alt text.
+If you are having difficulty accessing this website, then you can email me at firstname.lastname@example.org or you can contact me here.

 Despite calls for diversity and inclusivity within the media industry, disabled and D/deaf people are often sidelined.
 Disabled stories are underrepresented in the film and television industry, and the majority of film criticism (especially digital film criticism) is not accessible for blind or D/deaf writers and readers.
 There are small but crucial steps that platforms can undertake to improve their accessibility, such as alt text for images and captions for video content.
 Film publications should consult with the disability community so that they can create an inclusive space where disabled people can enjoy and contribute to film criticism.
 Inaccessibility is not an issue exclusive to the film industry, and all industries, websites, and social media platforms should strive to accommodate disabled people.
 I recently launched an initiative to encourage the normalisation of accessibility within film journalism.
 Accessibility should be a priority and not an afterthought.
 Disabled stories deserve to be reflected, and disabled people should be able to share their opinions and pursue careers in the media industry without any barriers.